 It wasn’t always that way.
 We weren’t always the grown-ups.
 It was uncomfortable for some of us, for others it was agony.
 I lived somewhere in between.
 I still remember being seven years old.
 My mother splurged and bought me white lace anklet socks.
 They were wonderful.
 Until they slipped down under my heels into my saddle shoes.
 They drove me insane walking home from school that day and I never wore them again.
 Fifty years later I still vividly remember the sensation of walking up the front stairs of my house with the socks scrunched up under the arch of my foot.

 I was at a party last night chatting with my violin teacher friend, Elise.
 She asked me to help her learn some basics about Occupational Therapy.
-She said she has students with physical challenges and wondered if I could help her learn about ways to help them.
-This page is for her and perhaps for you, too.
+She has students with physical challenges and wondered if I could help her learn about ways to help them.
+This information is for her and perhaps for you, too.

-Occupational therapy sounds like something your mother thinks makes you do because you won't make it through college.
-"Sign up for that Occupational Therapy and maybe they'll come up with an Occupation you can do."
+Occupational therapy sounds like something your mother might make you do if she suspects you won’t make it through college.
+“Sign up for that Occupational Therapy and maybe they’ll come up with an Occupation you can do.”

 It isn’t.
 Occupational Therapy (OT) is an almost magical field that helps children learn better.

-If you get the mix of sensory input wrong when you're teaching, your student will persist until they get what they need.
-If they need to get up off the bench and move around, telling them to "Be good and really think!" will have no effect.
-Almost always, simply talking at a student will be ineffective.
-It's usually a mix of different kinds of stimulation that work the best.
-There's a sensory reason that using tiny Japanese Erasers works so well.
-It doesn't have as much to do with the fact that they're cute as the way they feel in your hands, their weight and texture.
+If you get the mix of sensory input wrong when you’re teaching a student, your student will persist until they get what they need.
+If they need to get up off the bench and move around, telling them to “Be good, sit still and really listen!” simply won’t work.
+Almost always, telling a student how you want them to behave will be ineffective.
+Usually a mix of different kinds of stimulation work the best.
+There’s a sensory reason that using tiny Japanese Erasers works so well.
+It doesn’t have as much to do with the fact that they’re cute as the way they feel in your hands, their weight and texture.
 They feel calm and interesting.
 Small and heavy.

-In college and grad school, I spent more time learning about trill-endings than how to help a 7-year-old that won't stop kicking the front of the piano.
-In fact, I don't ever recall anyone ever addressing something as common as a squirmy kid.
-As piano teachers it's easy to concentrate on the music and forget that we're also teaching a set of physical skills.
+In college and graduate school, I spent more time learning about trill-endings than how to help a 7-year-old that won’t stop kicking the front of the piano.
+In fact, I don’t ever recall anyone ever addressing something as common, ordinary and practical as how to handle a squirmy kid.
+As piano teachers it’s easy to concentrate on the music and forget that we’re also teaching a set of physical skills.
 We are more like gym teachers and less like master class teachers a great deal of the time.
 Like it or not, we address these issues every day in our studios.
 Information is the key.
 Here are some books that can help.
-The "look inside" feature can give you the basic idea of many of these books without spending a penny.
+The “look inside” feature can give you the gist of these books without spending a penny.
 Buying one or two as a resource could be helpful, but even reading online and investigating for yourself will pay dividends.

 too loud, too bright, too fast, too tight is a great place to start if you’d like to understand how differently people experience the same stimuli.
 I’m convinced that as the world becomes more technical and more tech-connected, people with sensory issues will be challenged in ways we can now only imagine.